-2.6.4.
-Split a line chart
+3.6.4.
+Display the details of a line chart

 Line charts can be spit by a filter on their Y-axis, for a more detailed view of their data.

 A filter on the Y-axis of a line chart is always about the same main axis of analysis as the chart itself.
 It is not used for cross-reference but for detailed analysis.